 Genetic factors are certainly involved in IBD.
 Several identified genes and chromosome locations play a role in the development of ulcerative colitis, Crohn disease, or both.
 Genetic factors appear to be more important in Crohn disease than ulcerative colitis, although there is evidence that both forms of inflammatory bowel disease have common genetic defects.

 IBD is much more common in industrialized nations, urban areas, and northern geographical latitudes.
 It is not clear how or why these factors increase the risk for IBD.
-It could be that "Western" lifestyle factors (smoking, exercise, diets high in fat and sugar, stress) play a role.
+It could be that "Western" lifestyle factors (smoking, lack of exercise, diets high in fat and sugar, stress) play a role.
 However, there is no strong evidence that diet or stress cause Crohn disease or ulcerative colitis, although they can aggravate the conditions.

 Other possible environmental causes for Crohn may be reduced exposure to sunlight and subsequent lower levels of Vitamin D, and reduced exposure during childhood to certain types of stomach bacteria and other microorganisms.
 So far, these theories have not been confirmed.

 About 1 million Americans have inflammatory bowel disease (IBD).
-About half of these people have Crohn disease.
+About one half of these people have Crohn disease.
 There are several risk factors for Crohn disease.

 Crohn disease can occur at any age, but it is most frequently diagnosed in people ages 15 to 35.
 About 10% of people with Crohn disease are children under age 18.